In this informative webinar, online marketing expert and best-selling author Michael Fleischner will reveal marketing mistakes and how to fix them.

 The second thing is that I had no idea how to target my local customers using local online marketing, at least not in a meaningful way, and this made it difficult to grow my business beyond what I could do using more traditional advertising, whether it was newspaper advertising or email marketing or whatever the case may be.
 The other thing is, like you, I’ve hired digital media agencies or consultants and other outsourcers from sites that really didn’t produce, and that only set me back, as opposed to jumping in on my own and starting to learn some of the strategies.
 At the end of the day I ended up losing a lot of money and most importantly time, which is the most valuable aspect.
 This is simply because I didn’t have a road map to get me where I needed, and I’m going to share that road map with you.

-The question is, do you want the easy way that guarantees you won’t make any of these mistakes?
+The question is, do you want the easy way that guarantees you won’t make any of these marketing mistakes?
 I put this here just to remind me of a famous quote.
-I don’t remember who said it, but essentially it said that the average person learns from his own mistakes and a smart person learns from someone else’s mistakes.
+I don’t remember who said it, but essentially it said that the average person learns from his own marketing mistakes and a smart person learns from someone else’s marketing blunders.
 What are a few secrets when it comes to online local marketing?
 The first is that I can sell more of my products and services, attract more loyal customers, and make more money in one month online than I can in an entire year selling them anywhere else.
 We’ve seen this time and again.
 The second thing is that once I apply all the steps in my system that we’re going to cover, customers flock to me instead of me having to search for them.
-This is a really big plus, because I hate having to market my business in the way that most local businesses have to.
+This is a really big plus, because I hate having to market my business in how most local businesses have to.

 And number three, and this is really the most important piece that we’ll start covering, I only need a small amount of time and money to make this work, about $150.
 Now, what I would say is you can actually do it for zero.
 This piece is for people who are less patient than I am and want to start generating interest sooner rather than later.